eldarrak/Linear-Programming-Module-Prioritzr/PrioritizR.md

 <br />

-Now that we have a basic understanding of the data we could use to reach our objective (OBJECTIVE IS NOT CLEAR YET, MAXIMUM BIODIVERSITY?) of preserving the ... and possible constraints that limit our options, we can check how our conservation task would look in real life.
+Now that we have a basic understanding of the data we could use to reach our objective of preserving the maximum amount of biodiversity and possible constraints that limit our options, we can check how our conservation task would look in real life.
 In order to do so, we will make use of data that is already available in the PrioritizR package.
 Therefore, fire up Rstudio and load the PrioritizR library, now that we are at it, also load the Gurobi library which we will use to solve our LP problem later on.

 ```R
 # load packages